thomasarmstrong/MCValidation/README.md

 # MCValidation

+The goal of this repository is to create some scripts and examples of how to produce and analise the MC data for the MCValidation process, focusing on using the LightEmission package to replicate lab measurements.
+See https://forge.in2p3.fr/projects/cta_analysis-and-simulations/repository/changes/Simulations/MCMeasurements/mcmeas.pdf which lays out some of the test measurements that will be used, and are generally grouped in the following cases: Pedestal and noise measurements, basic photo-sensor response, pulsed light measurements with external trigger, pulsed light measurements with camera trigger and electronic test pulses instead of light pulses.
+Before looking at each one of these it is important to evaluate the tools that we need for this process.

+# LightEmission Package

 Files:
 get_photons.py reads in a run list and provides the required number of photons emitted in LightEmission package to obtain the desired p.e. level
 ![input pe](Figures/inputTruepe.png)